Prague – At the Very Center of Europe

 Surrounding its perimeter is the 14th century Hunger Wall defenses built during the 1361 famine by Emperor Charles IV, some say to alleviate the plight of the poor during this time but most likely for defense.

-When you reach the tower, you will have the choice to visit several monuments the easiest to spot is a structure that resembles the Eifel tower!
+When you reach the tower, you will have the choice to visit several monuments the easiest to spot is a structure that resembles the Eiffel Tower!

 However my favorite view is that of the church of St Lawrence looking at the old town.